Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to create a file containing a text
+Comand to display ls -la into a file